Williams & Fudge Debt Collection Harassment?

 Success Stories:

 • Absolutely incredible law firm to work with.
-Matthew took care of everything, and was fully equipped even though he said it was a case he had never seen before. couldn’t reccomend them enough.
+Matthew took care of everything, and was fully equipped even though he said it was a case he had never seen before. couldn’t recommend them enough.

 • Absolutely amazing experience, Matt really helped me to get one of my bills removed due to the harassment I received from said company of the bill.
 Phone calls stopped, didn’t cost me anything out of pocket!
 I would highly recommend using this service.
 Real deal y’all!